 Most founders are wrong about their own constraint — they fix the thing that's visible, not the thing that's limiting growth.
 The GTM diagnostic pinpoints which element of SPRINT is the real bottleneck, and gives you one named constraint and a concrete next move.

-Read →If you read nothing else before we talk, read these.
-They're the ideas the whole approach is built on — and they'll tell you fast whether the way I think matches the way you want to work.
+If you read nothing else before we talk, read these four.
+They’re the ideas the SPRINT framework featured in Harvard Business Review is built on — and they’ll tell you fast whether the way I think matches the way you want to work.

 What founder-led selling actually is, why it's the right first motion, and the exact point it stops scaling.